 - Adoptions: Our attorneys handle stepparent adoptions in and around Charlotte, North Carolina.

 - Termination of parental rights: Sometimes in cases of abuse or neglect, it is necessary to seek a court order terminating the parental rights of the abusive or neglectful parent.
+We provide the kind of sensitive handling that ensures such termination is accomplished appropriately.

 - Restraining orders: Our lawyers can help you obtain or enforce a restraining order in either civil or criminal court.
+We understand the process.

 - Premarital agreements: Couples should consider prenuptial agreements if one or both are entering into the marriage with a lot of assets or debts.
+We will make certain such agreements are binding and address each of your needs.

 - Name changes: We can efficiently file necessary court documents to formalize a name change after marriage, divorce or adoption.